-Aliwan Fiesta is an annual gathering of Philippine festivals that promotes Filipino art, culture, heritage and ingenuity for the world to see.
+Aliwan Fiesta is an annual gathering of Philippine festivals that promotes Filipino art, culture, heritage, and ingenuity for the world to see.

 The annual 3-day Aliwan Fiesta which started on April 25 and ends on April 27 is organized by the Manila Broadcasting Company and the Cultural Center of the Philippines, in cooperation with the cities of Pasay and Manila.

-The festival attracts thousand of spectators from different corners of Manila, nearby provinces, from all over the Philippines, and from abroad.
+The festival attracts thousands of spectators from different corners of Manila, nearby provinces, from all over the Philippines, and from abroad.
 Hence, it is dubbed as “The Philippines’ Grandest Festival of Champions” as it brings various Philippine festivals in one setting.

 Now on its 16th year, Aliwan promises another vibrant and colorful festival